 Again from the USA, artist Carol Thompson created her Tree of Life.

 Quilling is easily adapted to straw.
 In fact, many paper quilling artists already use straw methods in their work.
-Such as:
+Below are examples of Swiss straw patterns executed in paper rather than straw: